-This morning we depart Prince Edward Island by ferry to Nova Scotia’s Cape Breton Island.
+This morning we take a ferry ride to Nova Scotia, then travel over the Canso Causeway to Cape Breton Island.
 Tour through the life of Baddeck's most famous resident at the Alexander Graham Bell National Historic Site.
 The exhibits showcase Bell’s many accomplishments and inventions, including the telephone.
 Later, we check in to our Baddeck accommodations for two nights.

 Day 8 : The Cabot Trail

 Today we travel along one of North America’s most scenic roadways, The Cabot Trail.
 On the way we pass through Cape Breton Highlands National Park, where unspoiled natural beauty sets the stage for dramatic landscapes and incredible coastal vistas.
-As we cruise the trail, we make a rest stop at the Les Trois Pignons Cultural Centre, Museum & Gallery, to learn about the area's Acadian history and rug hooking traditions.
+As we cruise the trail, we make a rest stop at the Les Trois Pignons Cultural Centre, Museum, and Gallery to learn about the area's Acadian history and rug hooking traditions.
 After lunch, we visit The Gaelic College to experience the island’s Gaelic history.

 Day 9 : Halifax